hollance/TheKissOfShame/README.md

 ### CMake

 To set up CMake builds, make sure you have CMake and Ninja installed.
 Ninja is configured for fast compile times by default, but if you don't want to use it, omit '-G Ninja' from the configure script below and manually specify the number of jobs.
 [Check CMake docs on how to do this](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-build-j)

-Configure your project (fetches JUCE, sets up JUCE project)
+Configure your project (fetches JUCE, sets up JUCE project):

 ```
 cmake -B "build" -G Ninja
 ```

-Build your project
+Build your project:

 ```
 cmake --build "build" --config Release --target all --